-It is important that you keep your personal email address updated in LSE for You and activate your LSE IT account as early as possible to avoid missing your Mentor's introduction.
+It is important that you keep your personal email address updated in LSE for You and activate your LSE IT account as early as possible to avoid missing your mentor's introduction.

-Meeting your Mentor
+Meeting your mentor

 They will arrange further meetings, at minimum, in weeks 2 and 7 of Michaelmas Term, then at the beginning and end of subsequent terms.
-If you need to speak to your Mentor outside of these times, they are available to answer questions via email throughout the academic year.
+If you need to speak to your mentor outside of these times, they are available to answer questions via email throughout the academic year.

 Participation is optional

-What to do if you don't hear from your Mentor
+What to do if you don't hear from your mentor

-- Confirm your eligibility.
+1. Confirm your eligibility.
 Are you a new, undergraduate or General Course student, and not currently holding an offer of LSE owned and operated accommodation?

-- Ensure your email address is correct in LSE for You.
+3. Ensure your email address is correct in LSE for You.